How Much Are Bitcoin ATM Fees & Should You Use It?

 Different Bitcoin ATM companies exist, and all of them have different transaction limits.
 So here we will just take a look at the coin cloud Bitcoin ATM transaction limit as a reference.

-Anyone may just begin only with their cellphone number plus money in the pocket if they use a Coin Cloud Bitcoin ATM.
-Users will get a confirmation SMS after entering your cell phone number to ensure that it is them, and afterward, they may finish their purchase.
+Anyone may just begin only with their cellphone number plus money in their pocket if they use a Coin Cloud Bitcoin ATM.
+Users will get a confirmation SMS after entering their cell phone number to ensure that it is them, and afterward, they may finish their purchase.
 When they simply use their contact information, their profile is referred to as unconfirmed or unverified.
 Users get a maximum transaction restriction between $100 and $2000 if they keep an unverified profile.

 Are Bitcoin ATM's Legal?

 It is currently illegal for a client to buy BTC straight from an exchanger via an ATM.
 However, the system distributes money from the ATM owner’s digital wallet onto the client’s digital wallet whenever a purchase is completed.

 First, choose the option to buy BTC (only applicable to ones that offer both buying and selling services).
 Then, scan the QR code of your wallet address using the bitcoin ATM scanner.
 Enter the amount you wish to buy, then insert the cash.
 Give the machine a few minutes to process the transaction.